avobmat/general/README.md

 8. Texts for analysis can also be provided in the “text” field of the CSV.
 9. For fields with multiple values (Author, Co-authors, Characters, Manual Tags, Automatic Tags, or files), separate the values using a semicolon (;).
 10. Supported CSV delimiters are comma (,), semicolon (;), and tab.
-11. The GitHub repository contains fillable templates in CSV, Excel, and OpenDocument formats.
+11. This GitHub repository contains fillable templates in CSV, Excel, and OpenDocument formats.
 Be sure to export Excel and OpenDocument files as CSV before uploading.
 12. CSV files must use UTF-8 encoding.
 Using other encodings may cause certain characters to display incorrectly.
 Refer to this simple guide to check your CSV’s encoding and convert it to UTF-8 if needed.